Real Life Examples:

 - The novel Cathy's Book has some elements of an ARG — it comes with a packet of "evidence", including phone numbers that can be called and Web sites that can be visited, which in conjunction with information from the book itself allow the readers to solve its central mystery.

 - John Dies at the End has an ARG website investigating into the rumors about the book.
 It's found at http://www.johndiesattheend.com/

 - A precursor to full-blown ARGs, Homicide: Life on the Street spawned a short-lived web-sister, Homicide: Second Shift, several of whose characters made guest appearances on the TV program.
 The second shift commander even became a regular character for one season.

-- The new Doctor Who was accompanied by a number of Alternate Reality Web sites during the Russell T Davies era.
+- Doctor Who was accompanied by a number of Alternate Reality Web sites during the Russell T. Davies era.
 This got very elaborate for Series Two, with multiple connections between the sites, before being abandoned in Series Three (there were a couple of sites, but no related game).
 Subsequently, Torchwood: Miracle Day had such a game.

-- Recent Myth Arc-based series such as LOST, Heroes and The 4400 make extensive use of this technique.
-Lost even went so far as to release a novel supposedly written by one of the passengers on Flight 815.
+- The series even went so far as to release a novel supposedly written by one of the passengers on Flight 815.